camoverride/camoverride.github.io/_posts/2016-06-06-future-population.md

 layout: post
 title: Population Projections
 categories: [blog]
-excerpt: "The United Nations Population Division has predicted that the world's population will likely rise to more than 11 billion by the end of this century.
-I provide some visualizations of this data and speculate about the importance of demographics in science fiction."
+excerpt: "The United Nations Population Division has predicted that the world's population will likely rise to more than 11 billion by the end of this century."
 comments: true
 ---